What are functional gastrointestinal disorders?

 Many diseases of the colon and rectum can be prevented or minimized by maintaining a healthy lifestyle, practicing good bowel habits, and submitting to cancer screening.

-If you have a family history of colorectal cancer or polyps, you should have a colonoscopy beginning at age 40, or 10 years younger than your youngest family member with cancer.
+Colonoscopy is recommended for average risk patients at age 50.
+If you have a family history of colorectal cancer or polyps, colonoscopy may be recommended at a younger age.
+Typically, colonoscopy is recommended 10 years younger than the affected family member.
 (For example, if your brother was diagnosed with colorectal cancer or polyps at age 45, you should begin screening at age 35).

 If you have symptoms of colorectal cancer you should consult your doctor right away.
 Common symptoms include: